basin-dev/continue/docs/docs/concepts/sdk.md

 - `filepath` (required): the location of the file that should be edited
 - `prompt` (required): instructions for how the LLM should edit the file

-**Q: what if you want to pass context of previous steps, other files, etc?**
+**Q: what if you want to pass context of previous steps, other files, etc?** observations before, some sort of memory, whole new concept?

 ### run